 9 Google Ad Grants New Year’s Resolutions for Nonprofit Communications and Marketing Staff

-With 2017 freshly underway, now is a great time to set goals and strategies for your Google Ad Grants account.
+With a new year freshly underway, now is a great time to set goals and strategies for your Google Ad Grants account.
 Sticking with your New Year’s resolutions may be tough, but by setting some small goals and objectives you can make the most of your $10,000 per month grant throughout the coming year.

 To help you see tangible results that are better than the year before, we’ve provided 9 resolutions that if followed can help you improve the performance of your Google Ad Grant.
 You’ll be more active in your account, you will make the critical changes that can improve your placement and performance on Google, and in turn you will bring more targeted visitors to your site.